michaelmov/michaelmovsesov.com/content/articles/css-position-sticky-not-working-here-s-a-fix.markdown

 ### Sticky Element Has Parent(s) with `overflow` Property

-If the sticky element has a parent or ancestory with `overflow: hidden`, `overflow: auto`, or `overflow: scroll`, then `position: sticky` will not work properly.
+If the sticky element has a parent or ancestor with `overflow: hidden`, `overflow: auto`, or `overflow: scroll`, then `position: sticky` will not work properly.

 #### How to Find Parents/Ancestors with `overflow`